jcboag/game-of-life/README.md

 - **Start, Stop, Rewind, and Forward Controls**: Control the simulation with intuitive buttons.
 - **Random Initialization**: Generate random initial states with a single click.
 - **Responsive Grid**: The grid dynamically adjusts to fit the canvas size, providing a clear and engaging visualization.
+- **Gridlines Toggle**: Option to show or hide gridlines for better visualization.
+- **Scale Factor**: Adjust the scale of the grid to zoom in and out.
+- **Custom State Creation**: Create and edit custom initial states by clicking and dragging on the grid.
+- **Speed Control Slider**: Adjust the speed of the simulation using a slider.

 ## In the Works

 ### 1. Graphical Construction of Initial States
-Enable users to create and modify their own initial states graphically.
-This will allow for a more interactive and customized experience, letting users explore various scenarios and patterns.
+- **Pattern Libraries**: Predefined patterns such as gliders, pulsars, and more for quick setup.

 ### 2. Improved UI
-Enhance the user interface by adding buttons, sliders, and other interactive elements to control the simulation state.
-This includes:
-- **Speed Control Slider**: Adjust the speed of the simulation.
-- **Grid Size Selector**: Change the size of the grid to explore different scenarios.
-- **Pattern Libraries**: Predefined patterns such as gliders, pulsars, and more for quick setup.
+- **More Intuitive UI**: Visual instruction on how to use.
+- **Color Options**: Enable users to choose how to color cells.

 ### 3. Additional Algorithms
 Expand the project to include visualizations of other algorithms, including variations of the Game of Life and sorting algorithms.
 Planned features: